RazgrizHsu/immich-mediakit/README.md

 - Make the most of `Auto Selection`
   - When you enable auto selection, it'll automatically choose which photos to keep or delete after you run `Find Similar`.
 Just scroll through to review, then hit one of the four action buttons at the top

-- `Multiple Group` search feature
+- `Multi Mode (Muod)` search feature
-  - By default (when `Multiple Group` is off), it only searches for one group of photos at a time
+  - By default (when `Multi Mode` is off), it only searches for one group of photos at a time
   - Turn this on and set the `Max Group` number when you've got tons of photos to filter through - super handy for big cleanups
+  - **Note: Multi Mode and Related Tree are mutually exclusive**

-- Related Settings
+- Related Tree (rtree)
+  - **Only available in single group mode (when Multi Mode is off)**
-  - When `Include Related` is off, `Find Similar` only shows photos directly related to the main photo.
-Turn it on and it'll also search for photos related to those related photos, and keep going down the chain until it finds all connected photos (based on your `Threshold` settings)
+  - When `Related Tree` is off, `Find Similar` only shows photos directly related to the main photo
+  - Turn it on and it'll also search for photos related to those related photos, creating a comprehensive similarity tree
+  - **Cannot be used together with Multi Mode for performance and clarity reasons**
   - `MaxItems` limits how deep the search goes.
 Say you set the threshold to `(0.5, 1)` - that might trigger endless searching if you have 100k photos, so this cap keeps things under control
   - Note: The number of photos directly related to the main photo isn't limited by `MaxItems`

+### Search Modes

+- **Single Mode + Related Tree**: Find one comprehensive similarity tree including all related photos
+- **Multi Mode**: Find multiple separate groups quickly (no tree expansion)
+- These modes are mutually exclusive for performance and clarity reasons

 ### Advanced Strategies